 Therefore the difference between two compactivities can be computed from a line fit of $Q$ versus $V$ as it was first demonstrated in \cite{mcnamara_measurement_2009}.

 Figure \ref{f.cmp_oh}(a) shows the distribution of average volumes for two experiments with a packing fraction difference of 0.0017.
-Figure \ref{f.cmp_oh}(b) demonstrates that the ratio $Q$ is indeed a linear function of $V$, as predicted by eq.~\ref{eq.log_overlap}.
+Figure \ref{f.cmp_oh}(b) demonstrates that the ratio $Q$ is indeed a linear function of $V$, as predicted by equation \ref{eq.log_overlap}.
 By sweeping the experimentally accessible range of packing fractions, $X_{OH}$ can be determined from the accumulated compactivity differences up to an additive constant $X_0$.
 We determine $X_0$ by setting $X_{OH}$ for the loosest experimental packing to the value of $X_{VF}$ at this volume fraction.

 The resulting $X_{OH}$ is shown in figure \ref{fig:comparison}.
-The good quantitative agreement of $X_{OH}$ and $X_{VF}$ is not too surprising given that a) both methods are derived from the same probability distribution (eq.~\ref{eq.vol_density}) and b) our determination of $X_0$.
-However, the $X_{OH}$ method provides an additional test of assumption \ref{eq.vol_density} as we can compare the quality of a linear fit to $Q(V)$ with fit functions derived from alternative probability distribution functions \cite{mcnamara_measurement_2009}.
+The good quantitative agreement of $X_{OH}$ and $X_{VF}$ is not too surprising given that a) both methods are derived from the same probability distribution (equation \ref{eq.vol_density}) and b) our determination of $X_0$.
+However, the $X_{OH}$ method provides an additional test of the assumptions leading to equation \ref{eq.vol_density} as we can compare the quality of a linear fit to $Q(V)$ with fit functions derived from alternative probability distribution functions \cite{mcnamara_measurement_2009}.
 A generic candidate would be a Gaussian distribution which results in parabolic fit.
 Figure \ref{f.cmp_oh}(c) demonstrates however that a linear fit is superior, adding credibility to a Boltzmann-like approach.
-Also note that canceling the density of states in equation \ref{eq.overlap} implicitly assumes a weak form of ergodicity; if the system explores its phase space different at the two values of $X$ we can't eliminate $\mathcal{D}(V)$.
+Also note that canceling the density of states in equation \ref{eq.overlap} implicitly assumes a weak form of ergodicity; if the system explores its phase space differently at the two values of $X$ we can't eliminate $\mathcal{D}(V)$.